code-423n4/docs/competitions/submission-guidelines.md

 ### Examples of high-quality submissions

-Wardens are encouraged to review recently-published [Code4rena audit reports](https://code4rena.com/reports) to see examples of submissions that were judged as both valid and of sufficient quality to be included in a report.
+Wardens are encouraged to review recently published [Code4rena audit reports](https://code4rena.com/reports) to see examples of submissions that were judged as both valid and of sufficiently high quality to be included in a report.

 Most audit reports include examples of High and Medium risk vulnerabilities, as well as the top-ranked QA report.